 - 3. Does s5 require any modification? - 4.
 Should ss.
 6 and 7 be amended? - 5.
 Should the relationship or 'hierarchy' of the matters in section 6 and 7 be changed? - 6.
-Should there be separate statements of principles for environmental values and development issues (and in particular housing and urban development) and, if so, how are these to be reconciled?

-- 7. Are changes required to better reflect te ao Māori - 8.
+Should there be separate statements of principles for environmental values and development issues (and in particular housing and urban development) and, if so, how are these to be reconciled? - 7.
+Are changes required to better reflect te ao Māori - 8.
 What other changes are needed to the purpose and principles in Part 2 of the RMA?

-We don't think amending ss6 and 7 is a priority.
+LGNZ does not have the evidence to support a case for amending ss6 and 7 as a priority.
 We see value in the case law that has been built up and also the suite of national direction, over time.
+However we urge you to consider the submissions of local government, making decisions under the RMA on this matter, as these submissions will be well informed.